About history, healing and fragility – the first Sapiegi Palace exhibition “Užovėja” opens its doors | Culture

 “Užovėja” can be understood as a meditation on the complexity of the history and material heritage of the Sapiegi Palace, which inevitably leads to more general questions that are relevant today: first of all, what does it mean to open a new space for culture when there is a war on the near horizon?
 How does the relationship of different Lithuanian contemporary art creators with the art of the past change and what does this change bring to the fore and what does it push to the margins?
 All this is probably reflected in the first exhibition.

-In essence, “Užovėja” is about the palace, because we aim to very gently insert the works into the palace spaces, highlighting the fact that the building is the main and most mysterious exhibit, not just an exhibition place.
+In essence, “Užovėja” is regarding the palace, because we aim to very gently insert the works into the palace spaces, highlighting the fact that the building is the main and most mysterious exhibit, not just an exhibition place.

 I think that in the future, the Sapiegi Palace exhibitions will continue the intensive, but also intimate, dialogue with the history and heritage of the palace, but their main ideas will not necessarily be directly based on the history of the palace and the place.

-At the moment, all that can be said is that the 2025 exhibition will be very different from the first exhibition, both in terms of its theme and in relation to the history of the palace, but the most important thing is that it is being developed after already absorbing the experience of the first exhibition and many people who worked on the restoration and updating of the palace.
+At the moment, all that can be said is that the 2025 exhibition will be very different from the first exhibition, both in terms of its theme and in relation to the history of the palace, but the most important thing is that it is being developed following already absorbing the experience of the first exhibition and many people who worked on the restoration and updating of the palace.

 Photo by Greta Skaraitienes/BNS/Exploration tour of the Sapiegi Palace